-Welcome back to tile week, friends!
-On Tuesday we kicked things off with our process for choosing our tile, and today we’re getting into the nitty gritty details of installation.
+Welcome back to tile week!
+On Tuesday we kicked things off with our process for choosing our tile.
+Today we’re getting into the nitty gritty details of installation.
 Be prepared to find out everything you ever wanted to know about how to install a marble hexagon tile backsplash!

 I was more than a little intimidated when our boxes of hexagonal marble tile arrived at our door.
-Sure, the tile was absolutely stunning and way nicer than the ceramic tiles I’ve used in the past, but the thickness of the tile was a little scary.
+The tile was absolutely stunning and way nicer than the ceramic tiles I’ve used in the past.
+But the thickness of the tile was a little scary.
 I know this means it’s a quality product, but I was nervous about cutting the tile.

 After doing a little research online I concluded that the “score and snap” method of tile cutting does not work well with marble.
 Plus, the size of the little hexagons would make getting enough leverage to snap the tiles nearly impossible.

-When I did our master bathroom remodel I was able to borrow a massive wet saw — complete with heavy stand and water pump.
+When I did our primary bathroom remodel I was able to borrow a massive wet saw.
+It had a heavy stand and water pump.
 It worked okay, but it wasn’t exactly user friendly.

 During the kitchen demo process I absolutely destroyed our drywall when removing the old backsplash.
 In the end, I ended up replacing 90% with new drywall.
 It wasn’t what I originally planned, but it’s important to have a nice flat surface before you lay your first tile.

 For a kitchen tile backsplash, it’s ok to tile directly onto the drywall.
 Unlike a shower enclosure that sees constant moisture, cement board or Hardibacker board is unnecessary for a kitchen backsplash.